TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/ExtensionManagement.rst

  - :Key:
          composerManifest
    :Description:
-         A large array containing the composer manifest. (the :file:`composer.json` of the extension, if it exists)
+         A large array containing the Composer manifest. (the :file:`composer.json` of the extension, if it exists)

  - :Key: